Who can join the choir?

 When do we rehearse?

-We rehearse each week during term time on a Wednesday evening, at St Peters Church Hall, Hopeville Avenue, St Peters CT10 2TR from 7.45-9.45pm, and perform at least four concerts each year.
-If you aren’t confident about reading music (or even if you don’t read music at all) then voice-part recordings are usually available so that you can rehearse and learn at home.
-How you learn is entirely up to you.
-Our members are all friendly and supportive and will do all that they can to help.
+We rehearse each week during term time on a Wednesday evening, at St Peters Church Hall, Hopeville Avenue, St Peters CT10 2TR from 7.45-9.15 pm, and perform at least three concerts each year.
+Voice-part recordings are usually available so that you can rehearse and learn at home and we also try to arrange separate rehearsals for individual sections when necessary.
+These can be both informal (eg. singing along to a professional recording at someone’s home) or formal, with our Music Director or Assistant Music Director.
+Our members are friendly and supportive and will do all that they can to help.

 Is there an audition?

 Although there is no formal audition for the choir, the Music Director (Clifford) will need to hear you sing a few notes, testing your range and your ability to hold your line.
-He will also ask you to undertake a few simple aural tests (pitching notes, or clapping a musical pulse, or even being asked if the words crescendo or diminuendo are ones with which you are familiar).
+He will also ask you to undertake a few simple aural tests, for example pitching notes, or clapping a musical pulse.
 Prospective new members are invited to attend two or three rehearsals before being ‘heard’ by Clifford – you can either ‘sit in’ or sing, affording you the opportunity to meet and chat to current members, and vice versa, so that you get a feel for what we do and whether or not TFC is the choir for you before making any commitment.

 What do I have to pay?

-The annual subscription is currently £100 (2022/2023) and is due in September; some members pay in two instalments.
+The annual subscription is £120 (2023/2024) and is due in September; some members pay in two instalments.
 There is no reduction in the subscription for members who are unable to take part in a session, but membership is free to students in full-time education and in cases of hardship a reduced subscription, or alternative arrangements for paying, may be negotiated through the Treasurer.

 The choir is renowned for its warm welcome and the social scene includes quiz nights, social evenings and the occasional trip to perform abroad.
 We look forward to seeing you soon.